sfigg/commercialization-public/manufacture/iot/iot-core-image-wizard.md

 ## Download link

+Add download link here

+## Setup instructions

+1. Download the zip file
+2. Extract to a folder
+3. See the readme.md in the extracted files for the prerequisites
+4. Once prerequisites are installed, go to the extracted files' folder and run IoTCoreImageWizard.exe

 ## November 2018 Preview release notes

-- Only supports creating a new workspace
+- Only supports creating a new workspace.
+Open/edit a workspace in a future release.
 - Just debug configurations of image builds

 ## Related topics